JosephPro77vn/comics/README.md

-# This is both Back and fornt end web Devlop
+# This is both Back and fornt end web Devlop aka MEN Stak
+# using ejs for templating and node.js for server
+# MondoDB , passport for configuration
-# using ejs for templating and node.js for server you can look at it if you want :)
+# you can look at it if you want :)